MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint-2.md

 # Behavior patterns for Glint

-The Behavior patterns for Glint dashboard uses a Power BI template to combine sentiment data from Glint with behavioral data from Workplace Analytics and Viva Insights in Teams.
+The Behavior patterns for Glint dashboard uses a Power BI template to combine sentiment data from Glint with behavioral data from Workplace Analytics.
 Leaders get insights into underlying factors that might be contributing to both how their employees feel and how they work.
 The analysis helps identify opportunities to influence behavior and improve business outcomes.

 This analysis uses survey scores and working patterns to identify outlying teams who might need attention.
 Even for leaders who are already aware of team issues, the dashboard creates high-level visibility enabling them to use research-based and data-driven actions to change or improve workplace behaviors.